ACROSS-Lab/GAMA-Code-Generator/README.md

 Users can follow this instructions for performing inference.

 #### Step 1: Create environment
+We need an environment since some ertain specific libraries can only be installed within an environment.

 Feel free to utilize either a Python environment or a Conda environment based on your preference.

-- For Conda environment, you can follow instructions from  `miniconda`(https://docs.anaconda.com/free/miniconda/index.html) to install and cheatsheet(https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)
+- For Conda, you can follow instructions from  [`miniconda`](https://docs.anaconda.com/free/miniconda/index.html) to install Conda environment and [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) to use it.

+- For Python environment, follow